 Genesis chapters 1 and 2 have been a bit of a mystery in that they appear to be in conflict with one another.
 However, now that we understand DNA, these two chapters converge into one creation account that is logically and chronologically perfect.

-Genesis chapter 1 presents the creation in the following sequence: heaven, earth, and light the first day; the firmament on the second day; then on the third day, grass, herbs and fruit; on the fourth day, the solar system and stars were created; the fifth day brought forth sea creatures and birds; and; on the six day man and animals were created.
-In summary, Genesis 1 documents the order of creation.
-Genesis chapter 2, on the other hand, documents the order in which life was given to the creation.
-Everything was created before the seventh day, but the plants had not been planted and neither animals nor man had the breath of life.
-God rested on the seventh day; if God had given man life on the sixth day, God could not have rested on the seventh; He wouldn’t abandon Adam nor would He want to miss Adam’s first day of life; but, after God rested, He formed Adam from the earth in accordance with the DNA created and selected on day 6; then, God gave Adam the breath of life and he, Adam, became a living soul.
+Everything was created before the seventh day, but the plants had not been planted and neither animals nor man had been given the breath of life; they were dormant.
+The Bible is clear, God rested on the seventh day; if God had given man life on the sixth day, God could not have rested on the seventh; He wouldn’t abandon Adam nor would He want to miss Adam’s first day of life; but, after God rested, He formed Adam from the earth in accordance with the DNA created and selected on day 6; then, God gave Adam the breath of life and he, Adam, became a living soul.

-We can compare this with the parable of the farmer who planted his field with good seed and then rested (Matthew 13:24).
+This notion is further supported by the parable of the farmer who planted his field with good seed and then rested (Matthew 13:24).
 As the farmer rested, the seeds had not yet started growing, they were still dormant, still in seed form.
-In Genesis chapter 2, after God rested, He took the DNA created on day 6 and formed man, then breathed life into him.
+This is the way it was on day 7 of creation; everything was created, ready for activation, but dormant.
+Then, in Genesis chapter 2, after God rested, He took the DNA created on day 6 and formed man, and breathed life into him.
 For those of you who study Hebrew, you will see that the word used in Genesis 1 is different from the one used in Genesis 2.
-The word used in Genesis 1 is “bara” having the sense of selecting, and in Genesis 2 the word “yatsar” has the sense of forming or squeezing into shape.
-Here is some of the Genesis 2 account of the creation:
+The word used in Genesis 1 is “bara” having the sense of selecting, and in Genesis 2 the word “yatsar” has the sense of forming or squeezing into shape much like a potter forming his pot.

 Genesis 2:5 When no bush of the field was yet in the land and no small plant of the field had yet sprung up–for the LORD God had not caused it to rain on the land, and there was no man to work the ground,